-This blog is a seasonal guide for anyone planning on buying a home.
+This blog is a seasonal guide for anyone planning on buying a home or New Build.
 One of the greatest occasions in making probably the largest investment of your life and buying your very own home.
 There is a frighteningly long list of things to consider, such as your deposit, your mortgage, the gas and electricity bills and moving all of your belongings.
 But what if there were ways to make it easier?

 A commitment as large as this one should be considered carefully and any decisions should be made without haste.
 You need to check for safety and security, such as Gas Safety Certificates (GSC) and Electrical Installation Condition Reports (EICR).
 While there is already plenty to consider, the time of year which you move is also an important factor.
 The housing market changes in relation to the seasons and this guide will explain how you can use this to your advantage.

 It’s no surprise that house-hunting in the winter is a struggle.
 For a start, who wants to travel around and go for house viewings when it’s cold, wet and most probably pitch black by late afternoon?
 From a seller’s point of view, you’d be more inclined to wait until the worst of the weather has passed.
 From a buyer’s point of view, you’d have the same mindset.

 Although winter proposes its difficulties, it also comes with advantages.
 For the houses that are on the market at this time, there’ll be considerably less competition.
 You’ll be able to go for more viewings with less fear of houses being snapped up the moment they’re available.
 You might even have more room for negotiation, seeing as sellers and letting agents will be keen to shift properties as soon as possible.

 Spring is one of the best times of year to buy a house.
 House hunting becomes more attractive in warmer weather.
 Sellers and buyers alike will be more motivated to get their affairs in order and begin the process.